PhysicsX/Face-Detection-Cpp-Cuda-OpenCV-Example/README.md

 ![](https://github.com/PhysicsX/Face-Detection-Cuda-OpenCV-Example/blob/master/misc/faceDetection.gif?raw=true)

+## Models
+Model should be suitable for cuda interface.
+You can test these model with the example  just change the variable in the cmake.
+But the models are old.
+I am looking that how we can use the new ones or sth else? https://github.com/opencv/opencv/tree/master/data/haarcascades_cuda

 ## OpenCV installation
 Latest version of the OpenCV is needed.
 Just run the script on the ubuntu. (tested with JetPack 4.6.0 and opencv version is 4.4.0)
 ```bash